Graham-Cassidy health care bill to replace ObamaCare: What is it

 RNC CHAIRWOMAN ENCOURAGED BY GRAHAM-CASSIDY BILL

-Sen. Rand Paul, R-Ky., is the lone Republican who already said he would vote against the bill.
+Sen. Rand Paul, R-Ky., was the first Republican who said he would vote against the bill.

 Paul said the plan would further increase the nation’s debt and doesn’t “repeal a single ObamaCare insurance regulation” such as essential health benefit rules.